 Top Japanese Hitting Prospects 2016/2017

-The 2016 NPB regular season has just ended (all except one make-up game that has no effect on the standings), so it’s a good time for my annual posts on the top NPB prospects in terms of a possible playing in MLB.
+The 2016 NPB regular season has just ended (all except one make-up game that has no effect on the standings), so it’s a good time for my annual posts on the top NPB prospects in terms of possible playing in MLB some day.
 This post addresses the position player prospects, and I’m pleased to say that the best of these players look even better now than they did a year ago.

 Tetsuto Yamada (age 24 in 2017).
 I’m more convinced than ever that only a major injury will prevent Yamada from playing in MLB one day.
 He led NPB’s Central League in almost all major offensive categories until late in the season when minor but nagging injuries brought down his performance both at the plate and in the field.
 Even so, he finished the 2016 season with the Central League’s 6th best batting average (.306), third in on-base percentage (.425), and third in slugging percentage (.607).
 He also stole 30 bases in 32 attempts while playing a middle infield position (2B).
 It was the second season in a row he slugged 38 home runs.
 MLB ETA: 2020/2021.